 The college may release a student from a contract or otherwise modify the terms of a contract.
-For example, the college may modify the term of a contract to a term shorter than a fall and spring term if a student will only be enrolled in the college for one semester.
+For example, the college may modify the contract term to a term shorter than a fall and spring term if a student will only be enrolled in the college for one semester.
 The college has no duty to modify the terms of a contract.